Avatar: The Way of Water: Performance capture

 On April 30, 2018, Winslet had "just a couple days" of shooting left to do.
 While filming an underwater scene, Winslet held her breath for over seven minutes, breaking the record for longest breath held while shooting a film scene underwater, a record previously held by Tom Cruise for Mission: Impossible – Rogue Nation (2015).
-In May 2018, Saldaña stated that filming was "kind of only halfway done" and that the crew is "about [to finish] motion capture production on the [second and third] movies, and then after that, they go straight into pre-production for the live-action part that would shoot for six months in New Zealand."
-Saldaña finished shooting her scenes on June 8, for both Avatar 2 and its sequel, while Cameron stated around the same time that 130 days of performance capture had been shot.
+In May 2018, Saldaña said filming was "kind of only halfway done" and that the crew is "about [to finish] motion capture production on the [second and third] movies, and then after that, they go straight into pre-production for the live-action part that would shoot for six months in New Zealand."
+Saldaña finished shooting her scenes on June 8, for both Avatar 2 and its sequel, while Cameron said around the same time that 130 days of performance capture had been shot.
 On November 14, 2018, Cameron announced filming with the principal performance capture cast had been completed.

-While part of the movie was shot at 24 frames per second, many fast scenes have been recorded at 48 frames per second.
-This allows fast objects still to be clearly visible while moving, while it was also claimed that too detailed view sometimes causes the viewer to see playing actors rather than story characters.
-The projector in the movie hall runs at 48 frames per second, for the 24 fps sections frames are duplicated.
+Part of the movie was shot at 24 frames per second, but many fast scenes were filmed at 48 frames per second.
+This allowed for fast objects to remain clearly visible, although some minor visual glitches resulted in the motion-captured actors occasionally being visible.
+To avoid the soap opera effect, Lightstorm Entertainment hired Pixelworks to use their proprietary "motion grading" software, TrueCut Motion.